vpelletier/python-smartcard-app-openpgp/README.rst

 Fee free to play with it, review it and contribute.
 But **DO NOT USE IT ON SENSIBLE OR VALUABLE DATA**, and **DO NOT IMPORT VALUABLE KEYS IN IT**.

-This code is in dire need for reviewing and testing.
+This code is in dire need of reviews and tests.

 Installation
 ------------